jgege/UNI-CSCU9V5/CSCU9V5.md

   - Rollback
     - What to do with the victim?
 Kill it or 'rollback' to a saved state
   - Starvation
-    - Resources may be pre-empted by always the same process
+    - Resources may be preempted by always the same process
     - Processes may be picked only a finite number of times

 ##### through rollback

-- **checkpoint** a process peridocially, save state
+- **checkpoint** a process periodically, save state
 - state should contain memory image and status of resources
 - use this saved state
-- **restart** the rocess if it is found deadlocked with the state of the last checkpoint
+- **restart** the process if it is found deadlocked with the state of the last checkpoint
 - work since the used checkpoint is lost
 - process has to wait to re-acquire the resource